Cellzawy/Cellzawy/README.md

 <br>

 ### 🚀 About me
-- 🎓    I'm a dedicated student pursuing a bachelor's degree in computer science, and I expect to graduate in 2026.
+- 🎓    I'm a dedicated student pursuing a bachelor's degree in computer science at Ain Shams University, Faculty of Computer and Information Science, and I expect to graduate in 2026.
 - 💻   I first became interested in coding during my high school years, and I've been committed ever since.
 - 🎨   I am passionate about CSS and general web design.
 My true passion is creating visually appealing and user-friendly interfaces.
 - 💡    I'm expanding my knowledge of design patterns, algorithms, and data structures to improve my talents.